 My best friend flew me out to Utah, where I had gone to school and loved, and I just knew I needed to come back here, so I did.
 But because of the state of my mind and physical health, I couldn’t get a full-time job because I couldn’t handle it.
 So I started freelancing as a means to make money and to slowly get my way back into working shape.
 It was never my goal.

 What was your education before starting freelancing and production?

 I studied broadcast communication, so it was a communication major with an emphasis on broadcast journalism.
 I took a lot of sports broadcast classes that were supplemental to that degree.
 They were the most helpful, to be honest.

 What do your freelancing jobs usually look like?

 They all look different, and it’s the best thing about it.
 There’s a recipe for doing all of them from a work standpoint but they’re all going to be different.
 Just like you turn your camera on every time, but it’s looking at something different every time, same with these projects.

 What does that formula look like?

 You win a job.
 You get the creative.
 If it comes to me, I’ll reach out to a director and if it comes from a director who’s called me, together we’re crewing up.
-So, based on the creative and what’s expected to be delivered at the end of the day, I’m staffing up all the different positions.
+So, based on the creative and what’s expected to be delivered at the end of the day, I coordinate what needs to happen.

-Making sure the director and the DP (Director of Photography) have shot lists and making sure that the light technician otherwise known as a gaffer and his staff have the things they need to pull it off.
-Making sure the client’s happy all along the way.
-We get to shoot day, the shoot happens, and then you’re making sure that things go off without a hitch in post and all the feedback revisions with your client are looking good.
+I also make sure the director and the DP (Director of Photography) have shot lists and the light technician (otherwise known as a gaffer) and his staff have the things they need.
+All along the way, I’m making sure the client’s happy.
+We get to shoot day, the shoot happens, and then I make sure things go off without a hitch in post-production and all the feedback revisions with the client are looking good.
 Something gets delivered eventually.

 So it’s the same recipe but very different, very nuanced per project.